miniquinox/Time-lapse_Automation_Backend/README.md

 ### Steps

-1. Open the following link and copy all of its content (CTRL+A to select all, then CTRL+C to copy).
+1. download the following file and print it with supports (touching the build plate).
       > https://raw.githubusercontent.com/miniquinox/Time-lapse_Automation/main/Shutter%20Structure.gcode
-3. Open Notepad and paste with CTRL+V. Then save the file as "Structure.gcode".
-4. Put this file in your MicroSD card.
+2. Save the GCODE in your MicroSD card.
-5. Insert the MicroSD card and click on "Print from SD card".
+3. Insert the MicroSD card and click on "Print from SD card".
 Select "Structure.gcode".
       > **Make sure to have at least 23 grams of PLA loaded on your printer**
-5. After it is done printing, wait for the bed to cool down and remove the print and its supports carefully.
+4. After it is done printing, wait for the bed to cool down and remove the print and its supports carefully.
       > **Do the following steps regardless even if you have a printer added already**
-6. Open Ultimaker Cura and click on Settings > Printer > Add printer
+5. Open Ultimaker Cura and click on Settings > Printer > Add printer
-7. Click on "Add a non-networked printer"
+6. Click on "Add a non-networked printer"
-8. Go down to "Creality3D" and select your printer
+7. Go down to "Creality3D" and select your printer
-9. On the right menu, change Printer name to "Time-lapse"
+8. On the right menu, change Printer name to "Time-lapse"
-10. Delete the content in the "Start-Gcode" cell and replace it with the following:
+9. Delete the content in the "Start-Gcode" cell and replace it with the following:
   > ; Custom Start G-code for Time-lapse
 G92 E0 ; Reset Extruder
 G28 ; Home all axes